UNDERGRADUATE RESEARCH IN THE DEPARTMENT OF CHEMISTRY

 2. YOUR FIDN

-- once we have received emails from all Juniors we will enroll you in the appropriate section of CHEM 3031 (all sections of CHEM 3031 are currently closed for registration to prevent registration without permission from the faculty mentor)
+- once we have received your email we will contact you with details about registering for the appropriate section of CHEM 3031 (all sections of CHEM 3031 will remain closed for web registration to prevent individuals registering without permission from the faculty mentor)

-- if you are a Junior who is already part of a faculty member's research group you can immediately email the dept. secretary (with a cc to Prof. Saba AND your research mentor) with the information requested above
+- if you are a Sophomore enrolled in CHEM 2999 who is already part of a faculty member's research group, and will remain so, you can immediately email the dept. secretary (with a cc to the Assoc.
+Chair AND your research mentor) with the information requested above

 You will continue in your current research group and can register yourself directly for the section of CHEM 4031